fbn776/Clab-S2/README.md

     The code may have bugs, not all were tested.
     This repo contains the code for my S2 CSE C-lab, the exercises might be different for you.

+This repo also contains a directory called [misc](./misc).
+This directory contains miscellaneous codes for testing and learning stuff.